apostrophecms/apostrophe-documentation/modules/apostrophe-browser-utils/browser-apostrophe-browser-utils.md

 to be uppercase.
 Existing uppercase letters also trigger uppercase, unless they are the first character; this preserves existing camelCase names.
 ### cssName(*camel*)
-Convert everything else to a hyphenated css name.
-Not especially fast, hopefully you only do this during initialization and remember the result KEEP IN SYNC WITH SERVER SIDE VERSION in apostrophe.js
+Convert other name formats such as underscore and camelCase to a hyphenated css-style name.
 ### eventName()
 Create an event name from one or more strings.
 The original strings can be CSS names or camelized names, it makes no difference.
 The end result